 One good way to think about it is looking for a teammate or an engineer in the company that is rocking at the senior level, and try to learn from their actions.

-You can take complex requirements for projects with multiple stakeholders and dependencies, do research, put together technical design docs, create epics with stories and task breakdowns and lead other engineers to execute.
+You can take complex requirements for projects with multiple stakeholders and dependencies on other teams, do research, put together technical design documents, create Epics with Stories and Task breakdowns and lead other engineers to implement the solutions.
 You are able to work with outside stakeholders and dependencies and clearly communicate technical solutions, plans and deadlines.

 Your work touches your peers and your team more than before.
 You bring solutions and proposals to the table that affects coding style, workflows, planning, grooming, scoping or anything else that the team does.
 Your work starts to more and more elevate the whole team, instead of just elevating you as an individual contributor.